 (a) Membership in the Club is open to the public.
 Memberships are being offered

-to financially qualified individuals of good character, over the age of eighteen (18) shall be considered for Membership without regard to race, color, national origin, sex, religious preference, sexual orientation or creed.
+to financially qualified individuals of good character, over the age of eighteen (18).
+Individuals shall be considered for Membership without regard to race, color, national origin, sex, religious preference, sexual orientation or creed.

 (b) A person qualified for Membership shall become a Member after (I) submitting a formal application, including an agreement to abide at all times by the Rules as then enacted or thereafter amended: (II) satisfactory completion of any period of provisional status that may be established: (III) formal approval of the application by Club Management: and (IV payment of, or satisfactory arrangement to pay, the Membership Initiation fee and any other initial fees and dues related to Membership.